SHIT FOR BRAINS

 I liked the alliteration, ‘made most miserable,’ if not the thought.
 Back to being sorry for myself.
 Shit for brains.

-I had to get Will introduced to his lover’s inner circle.
-That’s how he ends composing verses to sing for Princesses Mary and Elizabeth.
-They entertain King Henry by presenting Will to perform his verses, ostensibly to the ladies but truly to the King who has a powerful crush on Will.
-Neither princesses knows they are both employing Will to forward their cause to become the next monarch.
-Nor, do they realize that the success of their audience with the King will only promote Will.
+I have to get Will introduced to his lover’s inner circle.
+That’s how he ends up composing verses to sing for Princesses Mary and Elizabeth.
+Each princess entertains King Henry by sponsoring Will to perform his verses at court, ostensibly to the ladies but truly to the King who has a powerful crush on Will.
+Neither princess knows they are both employing Will to forward their cause to become the next monarch.
+Nor, do they realize that the success of these verses will only promote Will to the King .